TL;DR

 Unfortunately, our current setup introduces a bug where you could

-.
+unsubscribe before you had called subscribe.
 You fix this by having

-function return an unsubscribe
+the subscribe function return an unsubscribe function.
+That way

-you don’t have access to unsubscribe
+you don’t have access to unsubscribe until you’ve subscribed in

 the first place: